ra559/cis106/_labs/lab1.md

 * [Markdown Cheat Sheet](https://docs.google.com/drawings/d/e/2PACX-1vSZHQ6hVZ9wTWTk9_ulnNF4unMIFcw9Db7q1PHkAwbeoqGg9qPo7ObDvLM4NnZYBTIMGcdUV4TubtWk/pub?w=2132&h=1054)
 * [Markdown Official documentation](https://www.markdownguide.org/)
 * [VS Code](https://code.visualstudio.com/)

+## Learning Outcomes
+* How to use VS Code
+* How to use Markdown
+* How to create a GitHub Repository
+* How to add files to a GitHub Repository via the Web

 ## Question 1 What is Markdown?
 (10 pts)
 ### 1. Learn about Markdown: